genzyio/genzy/docs/categories/01-Introduction/index.md

 ## What Nimbly is

-Nimbly is a JavaScript framework that enables rapid development of web applications.
+Nimbly is a JavaScript library that enables rapid development of web applications.

-It is built on top of the [Express](https://expressjs.com/) framework and provides additional features like automatic routes registration, client generation and [OpenAPI](https://www.openapis.org/) documentation, along with [SwaggerUI](https://swagger.io/).
+It is built on top of the [Express](https://expressjs.com/) framework and provides additional features like automatic routes registration, client code generation and [OpenAPI](https://www.openapis.org/) documentation, along with [SwaggerUI](https://swagger.io/).

 Here's a basic example: